wp-plugins/ezinearticles-plugin/readme.txt

 7. When you have everything working, you will be able to submit an article.

 == ChangeLog ==

+= 2.0.8 =

+* Update compatibility to WordPress 3.6.

 = 2.0.7 =